learn-co-curriculum/dsc-using-yelp-api-codealong/README.md

 In this file, lets create a dictionary of values representing the client id and api key that looks something like this:

-`{"client_id": "input client id here!", "api_key": "input api key here!"}`
+`{"api_key": "input api key here!"}`

 NOTE: Double quotes are important!
-You'll copy and paste the `client_id` and `api_key` values that yelp grants you after you create your app.
+You'll copy and paste the `api_key` value that yelp grants you after you create your app.

 Ok, so now we have a file in our .secret folder on our home directory.
 Safe and sound (mostly) from anyone trying to steal our info off github.